viztini/aerominal-dev-tools/README.md

 # Aerominal Dev Tools Kit

-Minimal diagnostic and performance suite for Aerominal.
+Minimal diagnostic and performance suite for Aerominal for Linux and Windows.

 ## Usage